 Mr. Rawlinson also discussed the qualitative benefits of the Substation Physical Security projects as well as the projects identified as deliverability, stating these projects are installation of new assets and not necessarily replacement of existing assets.
 He said these projects are needed to protect the transmission and distribution system from the threat of terrorist attack.
 The harm from interruptions and disruptions from intentional acts of violence are immeasurable, and so attempting to monetize incremental benefits would be pointless.
 Pet.
 Ex.
 2 at 15.
 He explained that distribution substation expansion projects consist of the installation of power transformers and high voltage equipment to support required new distribution circuits for economic growth and switching capacity.
 Increasing capacity across the system supports planned switching and future Distribution Automation device installations to use during an outage event.
 He said distribution capacitor bank projects are being proposed to either rebuild or install new banks to improve the power factor on the selected 12kV circuits.
 Mr. Rawlinson testified that circuits with low or lagging power factor are inefficient and cause the utility to generate excess power to offset circuit losses.
-Improving the power factor on the transmission system, which reduces the overall power generation demand.
+Improving the power factor on the distribution system will have a cumulative effect of improving the power factor on the transmission system, which reduces the overall power generation demand.
 For these reasons, Mr. Rawlinson said these projects do not lend themselves to be run through the risk model.
 Pet.
 Ex.
 2 at 15-16.